circinusX1/bunget/README.md

 BUNGET is a C++ library for Linux which help to write GAP/GATT servers (Bluetooth 4.0).
 It provides abstract classes and methods to create GATT services, characteristics (READ/WRITE/NOTIFICATIONS).
 The library does not require the Bluez, but it requires some bluetooth utilities.
 The library was written from scratch.
 The idea of writing 'yet another BTLE implemetation' came after I spend days and days trying Bluez and Bleno.
 I could not get Blues working programatically and easy.
 Bleno is terible slow and tremendous resource eater, also brings entire java enciclopedia along with.
 Here is a simple C++ library which I hope would help to write GATT services.

+Be advised!
-Be prepared , BTLE is a messy protocol, (looks was it designed by lawyers, not by engineeres) and mobile implementations tend to be outdated and shitty.
-I would recomend to test your environment using arduiuipush app from the store.
-The app is not a BTLE but works fine.
-I would display the data from the LE.
-Then you can move and test other BTLE/GATT scanners to test bunget.
-If you have problems with Android BTLE utelry mess, I can share the BTLE base class I used in arduiuipush.
-I spend many hours makeing it stable and reliable.
+BTLE is a messy protocol, Is designed by lawyers, not by engineeres) and Android LE mobile implementations (scanners/detecters) tend to be outdated and instable.
+I would recomend to test your environment using [arduiuipush](https://play.google.com/store/apps/details?id=com.ermote.ArduUiPush&hl=en) app from the store on Android and on Aple using PunchTru.
+If you are planning to write your own LE implementaiotnon Android, I can help with the arduiuipush LE base class which is preety stable and performs good.

 * Server only: GATT services characteristics, descriptors or beacons.